lamps-wg/cmcbis/draft-mandel-lamps-rfc5272bis.md

  }

- -- Used for RAs to add extensions to certification requests id-cmc-addExtensions OBJECT IDENTIFIER ::= {id-cmc 8}
+ -- Used for RAs to add extensions to certification requests id-cmc-addExtensions OBJECT IDENTIFIER ::= { id-cmc 8 }

  AddExtensions ::= SEQUENCE {
      pkiDataReference    BodyPartID,